tavor118/awesome_pj/README.md

 - [celery](https://github.com/celery/celery) - distributed task queue
 - [flower](https://github.com/mher/flower) - real-time monitor and web admin for Celery distributed task queue
 - [Airflow](https://airflow.apache.org/) - Airflow is a platform to programmatically author, schedule and monitor workflows.
+- [taskiq](https://github.com/taskiq-python/taskiq) - Taskiq is an asynchronous distributed task queue for python.
+This project takes inspiration from big projects such as Celery and Dramatiq.
+But taskiq can send and run both the sync and async functions, has integration with popular async frameworks, such as FastAPI and AioHTTP.

 ### HTTP Clients